MicroStrategy/rest-api-docs/docs/common-workflows/manage-security-filter-objects/create-a-security-filter-object.md

 ### Custom expression qualification

 You can create a security filter based on a custom expression using `"type": "predicate_custom"`.
-See [Workflow Sample: Create a Security Filter Object Using a Custom Expression](./create-a-security-filter-object-using-a-custom-expression.md) for more information.
+See [Workflow sample: Create a security filter object using a custom expression](./create-a-security-filter-object-using-a-custom-expression.md) for more information.

 ### Logic operators